lambda-feedback/user-documentation/docs/releases/status.md

 This page contains information about any known incidents where service was interrupted.
 The page begain in November 2024 following a significant incident.
 The purpose is to be informative, transparent, and ensure lessons are always learned so that service improves over time.

+The Severity of incidents is the product of number of users affected (for 100 users, N = 1), magnitude of the effect (scale 1-5 from workable to no service), and the duration (in hours).
+Severity below 1 is LOW, between 1 and 100 is SIGNIFICANT, and above 100 is HIGH.
+The severity is used to decide how much we invest in preventative measures, detection, mitigation plans, and rehearsals.

-## 2025 March 28th: access blocked within a particular organisation's WiFi
+## 2025 March 28th: access blocked within a particular organisation's WiFi (Severity: SIGNIFICANT)

 The URL lambdafeedback.com is served by a content delivery network (CDN), that was blocked by a particular organisation's WiFi.
 During this period, users on that WiFi couldn't access the site.